DataDog/integrations-core/ecs_fargate/README.md

     ```

-3. Next, in the same Fargate task, define a log configuration with AWS FireLens as the log driver, and outputting data to Fluent Bit.
-Here is an example snippet of a task definition where the FireLens is the log driver, and it is outputting data into Fluent Bit:
+3. Next, in the same Fargate task, define a log configuration with AWS FireLens as the log driver, and with data being output to Fluent Bit.
+Here is an example snippet of a task definition where the FireLens is the log driver, and it is outputting data to Fluent Bit:

     ```